axlecoffee/guildbot/SETUP.md

 **roles** is an object containing ID's of various discord roles.

-- **guildMemberRole** is the role a guild member recieves when their application is accepted.
+- **guildMemberRole** is the role a guild member receives when their application is accepted.

 - **helpers** are the roles that get pinged when an application is accepted so they can invite the member.